 However, Halloween can be a precarious time when you’re trying to stay focused on healthy eating.
 Sweets and treats surround us in every supermarket.
+Some say sugar is as addictive as cocaine.

 Trick-or-treating will result in bags and buckets of sugary, shiny and hard to resist sweets.